 What is wait list on trains?

 Indian railways have a strange system where they continue to sell the train tickets even after all seats have been sold.
 There are several reasons why they do this, but we will not get into that.
-When all the seats are sold out, they sell seats in RAC (reservation against cancellation) category, followed by WL (wait List) category.
+When all the seats are sold out, they sell seats in RAC (reservation against cancellation) category, followed by WL (waiting List) or General Waiting List (GNWL) category.
 RAC in lay man’s terms, means that you can board the train, but you will have to share the berth with another passenger.
-WL on the other hand, means that you cannot board the train (you get a full refund) in this case.
+WL on the other hand, means that you cannot board the train (you get a full refund on the train ticket purchased value without paying the general waiting list cancellation charges) in this case.

 Does RAC and WL Get confirmed?